Design elements reference

-Each subscription-list block creates a check box that a visitor can select to subscribe to, or unsubscribe from, one of your mailing lists.
-For each static marketing list that you've configured as a subscription list, you'll find a unique block named after that list under the Subscription Lists heading of the designer's Toolbox tab.
+Each subscription-list element creates a check box that a visitor can select to subscribe to, or unsubscribe from, one of your mailing lists.
+For each static marketing list that you've configured as a subscription list, you'll find a unique element named after that list under the Subscription Lists heading of the designer's Toolbox tab.
 More information: Set up subscription lists and subscription centers

 Subscription list elements are only available when you are working with a subscription center or landing page form, and their behavior is slightly different in each case:

 - Landing pages: When the form is submitted, the contact is added to all lists that are checked, but is not removed from lists that are unchecked.
 You can choose the default value (checked or unchecked) for each list as needed.
 Subscription lists on landing pages aren't prefilled to indicate the visitor's current subscriptions.